carlosperate/awesome-microbit/README.md

 Do you know about any free online event with micro:bits?
 Please add them here, PRs are encouraged!

-- [micro:bit Python Editor](https://kitronik.co.uk/blogs/resources/tech-talk-micro-bit-python-editor-thurs-9th-march-10-30am) - Kitronik Tech Talk on the 9th of March to explore the basics of using the 🆕 micro:bit Python Editor.
-They'll explore the interface and get hands on with some simple code and examples.
 - [Getting started with micro:bit for teachers](https://microbit.org/news/events/webinars/#getting-started-with-micro:bit-for-teachers) - Webminar on March 28th, a beginners guide to using micro:bit in the primary classroom.
 If you are a teacher wanting to introduce physical computing for the first time, this is the session for you.